 Planning who sits where is probably the most challenging part of Asian wedding planning.
 With such big numbers to think about, who do you decide sits where?
 Get the obvious done first – the main wedding party and close family and friends.
 Once they have their dedicated tables you can think about the wider family and associates.

 Try and group people together so that they at least know a handful of other people at the table, else things can be a bit awkward.
-As for the seating plan design itself, if you have less than 250 guests then you can show the seating plan by table but make sure the layout resembles the room to make it easy for guests to navigate too.
+As for the seating plan design itself, if you have less than 250 guests then you can show the seating plan by the table but make sure the layout resembles the room to make it easy for guests to navigate too.
 For over 250 guests, an alphabetical list of guests works better with their table number next to their name.

 This is a biggie for any Asian bride.
-You will want to do a rehearsal of walking down the aisle with your dress and shoes on to avoid any embarrassing trips or falls.
+You will want to rehearse walking down the aisle with your dress and shoes on to avoid any embarrassing trips or falls.
 A week before the big day you should get your bridesmaids and bridal party round to put on your dress and shoes and have a practice of walking around.